 By default, the

-index-entry-limit is set to 4000, which means the
+index-entry-limit value is 4000, meaning the server

-This can be changed with the dsconfig tool.
+value with the dsconfig tool.

 To configure the index properties:

-Run dsconfig and set the
+Run dsconfig with the

 $ bin/dsconfig set-backend-prop \ --backend-name userRoot \ --set index-entry-limit:5000 \ One or more configuration property changes require administrative action or confirmation/notification.
 Those properties include: * index-entry-limit: If any index keys have already reached this limit, indexes must be rebuilt before they will be allowed to use the new limit.
 Setting a large limit (greater than 10,000) could have a big impact on write performance and database growth on disk.
 Continue?
 Choose 'no' to return to the previous step (yes / no) [yes]: yes